0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ### Creating the configuration and storage folders

-In this guide we will be running the node from the folder `/opt/pbc-mainnet` with user:group `1500:1500`.
+You run the node from the folder `/opt/pbc-mainnet` with user:group `1500:1500`.
 First we need to create the `conf` and `storage` folders for the application:

 ````bash